This guide covers the Kaipara District only. For other areas of Northland, please refer to the Zero Waste in Northland post.

 - Most supermarkets (and even some Four Squares) stock unpackaged bread, bread rolls and/or bakery goods in their bakery section – just pop them into your BYO bags!

-- Markets – No two ways about it, if you want to get a good source of unpackaged, often locally grown, produce, markets are the place to frequent!
+- Markets – No two ways about it, if you want a good source of unpackaged (often locally grown) produce, markets are the place to go!
 BYO bags to get fresh produce from the Mangawhai Village Market, Mangawhai Library Hall, 45 Moir Street – this not the only market in the Mangawhai area, but we were amazed by the low-waste options available here!
 Lots of unpackaged produce (even greens), of course, but you can also get refills of Silverhill Olive Estate‘s amazing olive oil for a very good price (cheaper than buying pre-bottled!), cheese cut off the round into your own container, and locally baked bread unpackaged.
-By and large, we’ve found that markets, where you can meet the grower/producer face-to-face, are really great for starting fruitful conversations about waste-free food, and developing relationships and systems that enable you to get your favourite fruit, vege and preserves without the packaging.
-Have a chat to see if you can leave containers with the stall holders for them to fill with your desired product for you to pick up from them the following week, or if the stallholder uses glass jars for packaging, ask whether they will take their empty glass jars back for sterilisation and reuse.
+At most markets you can meet the grower/producer face-to-face, making them an ideal place to start fruitful conversations about waste-free food, and to develop relationships and systems that enable you to get your favourite fruit, vege and preserves without the packaging.
+You may also find local producers of pre-made foods like tofu, preserves and sauces etc. Have a chat to see if you can leave containers with the stall holders for them to fill with your desired product for you to pick up from them the following week, or if the stallholder uses glass jars for packaging, ask whether they will take their empty glass jars back for sterilisation and reuse.

 - Dargaville Book Exchange & Crafts, 95 Victoria Street, Dargaville – despite being a book store, you can buy locally made preserves here and they encourage you to return the jars and bottles for sterilisation and reuse!

 - Kombucha – Mangawhai is into its kombucha!
-You can get Nutrition by Nature kombucha, made from organic fair trade ingredients and in bottles that can be returned to be reused, at the Mangawhai Village Market, or else, Our Local Organics has a refillery in store – just BYO bottle.
+You can get Nutrition by Nature kombucha, made from organic fair trade ingredients and in bottles that can be returned to be reused, at the Mangawhai Village Market, or on tap at Wood Street Freehouse, 12 Wood Street, Mangawhai Heads – BYO bottles!

 Say “no more” to disposable takeaway coffee cups and plastic water bottles by getting yourself reusables instead!
-Get reusable water bottles at… **to be inserted!***
+Get reusable water bottles at Bammas Surf, 43 Moir Street, Mangawhai; Meant to Be, 8 Molesworth Drive, Mangawhai Village; and Snazzi Gifts, 83 Victoria Street, Dargaville

 Reusable takeaway coffee cups around Kaipara:

-- Find the Keep Cup at Our Local Organics, 1A Molesworth Drive, Mangawhai
+- Find the Keep Cup at Brewed As Collective, 14/7 Wood Street, Mangawhai Heads

 Reusable bags (shopping bags, produce bags and bulk bin bags)

 Plastic shopping bags are a menace, but so too are those plastic produce bags for fruit and vege or the plastic bags often offered alongside bulk bins at bulk stores.
 You can avoid them by bringing your own bags or buying a set of reusable produce bags.
-You can get Rethink 100% organic cotton produce + bulk bin + string + bread + nut mylk bags at Our Local Organics, 1A Molesworth Drive, Mangawhai; and Elf Organics & Wellness, 84 Victoria Street, Dargaville.
+You can get 100% cotton produce and bulk bin bags by My Vita Bags and Swag at Taste and See, 2 Normanby Street, Dargaville.
+Wanting to sew your own bags?
+Get upcycled fabric tote bags from the Left Hand Made stall at the Paparoa Farmers’ Market.
+You can get cheap (or even free) off-cuts of various textiles at Dargaville Sewing and Curtain Centre, 59 Normanby Street, Dargaville.

 Say “no straw thanks” next time you order a drink out and either use your mouth to drink, or get yourself a reusable metal straw instead.
-If you’re keen on a reusable metal straw, you can get them from Our Local Organics, 1A Molesworth Drive, Mangawhai.
+If you’re keen on a reusable metal straw, you can get them from Four Square, 43 Moir Street, Mangawhai Village; Meant to Be, 8 Molesworth Drive, Mangawhai Village; and Mangawhai Physiotherapy, 5 Insley Street, Mangawhai Village.

 Alternatives to plastic cling wrap, plastic sandwich bags and tin foil